Mental Health Improvement Portfolio

-The ihub’s Mental Health Portfolio brings together two programmes of work, SPSP Mental Health and the Mental Health Access Improvement Support Programme.
+The ihub’s Mental Health Improvement Portfolio brings together three programmes of work, SPSP Mental Health, the Mental Health Access Improvement Support Programme and the Early Intervention in Psychosis (EiP) Programme.
 The portfolio is also expanding its offering into a range of new mental health work streams.

 Read more about the programmes